Parents, Childcare & Coronavirus FAQ

 Yes, from Monday 1st June 2020, childminders and nurseries in England can open for all children.
 In Scotland childminders can open from Wednesday 3rd June 2020.

 Can a childminder or nursery still charge parents if they are closed?

 It will depend upon the contract with your childcare setting but generally you wouldn't be able to be charged fees if the setting was unable to provide childcare.
-Some parents are willing to pay full or half fees for a period of time in order for a childminder or nursery to hold their places but this would be something you would have to negotiate with the childcare setting.
+Some parents are willing to pay full or reduced fees for a period of time in order for a childminder or nursery to hold their places but this would be something you would have to negotiate with the childcare setting.
 On 30th April 2020, the Competitions and Markets Authority announced that it would be investigating a number of sectors in relation to contracts with their customers.
 Nurseries and childcare providers were specifically mentioned as one of the sectors being investigated due to the high number of complaints being received.